-The Crusades, historically framed as religious wars for control of the Holy Land, also triggered a profound military transformation that radiated far beyond the Middle East.
+The Crusades, often remembered as religious wars for the Holy Land, unleashed a military transformation that radiated far beyond the Middle East.
 The tactical innovations forged in the crucible of Levantine warfare—fortified field works, coordinated combined arms assaults, and methodical siegecraft—were systematically transplanted northward into the Baltic theater.
-This article examines how crusader tactics developed in the 12th and 13th centuries were adopted, adapted, and ultimately secularized by the Teutonic Knights and other military orders during the Northern Crusades, leaving an enduring mark on Baltic warfare that persisted into the early modern era.
+This article examines how crusader tactics developed in the 12th and 13th centuries were adopted, adapted, and eventually secularized by the Teutonic Knights and other military orders during the Northern Crusades.
+The legacy of these innovations permanently shaped Baltic warfare, persisting into the early modern era and influencing the armies of Poland-Lithuania, Sweden, and Russia.

 Origins of Crusader Tactics in the Holy Land

-When the First Crusade (1096–1099) succeeded against expectations, European armies found themselves facing an entirely new set of tactical challenges.
-The Islamic forces they confronted were often more mobile, fielded larger cavalry contingents, and operated from sophisticated fortifications.
+When the First Crusade (1096–1099) succeeded against expectations, European armies faced an entirely new set of tactical challenges.
+Islamic forces were often more mobile, fielded larger cavalry contingents, and operated from sophisticated fortifications.
 Crusader leaders quickly learned that traditional European heavy cavalry charges were insufficient against a disciplined, archer-heavy enemy.
-They also realized that to hold captured territory, they could not rely solely on battlefield victories—they needed robust defensive infrastructure.
+They also realized that holding captured territory required more than battlefield victories—robust defensive infrastructure was essential.

 Three tactical pillars emerged during the Crusader period that would later prove decisive in the Baltic: